PeppeL-G/bagawork/docs/src/routes/(default)/documentation/button/+page.md

 ::: warning Warning!

-Triggering manual updates of the GUI like this tends to make your code hard to read and hard to understand how it works.
-If you can achieve the same result by loading the page anew, that is usually better than triggering your own manual updates like this.
+Triggering manual updates of the GUI like this with the `Updater` component tends to make your code hard to read and hard to understand how it works.
+If you can achieve the same functionality by loading the page anew, that is usually better than triggering your own manual updates like this.

 :::